 One of the most well known districts of the town, probably named after the position of the houses on both sides of the river, is Petite Venise (little Venice).
 With picturesque small canals, a lovely way to discover this area is participating in a boat tour.
-Tanneurs (Tanners) another lovely Colmar district, has high wood framing houses and half-timbered houses, mostly from the 17th and 18th centuries.
+Tanneurs (Tanners) another lovely area, has high wood framing houses and half-timbered houses, mostly from the 17th and 18th centuries.
 In this quarter was born the sculptor Auguste Bartholdi, the father of New York’s Statue of Liberty.
+In between the previous parts of Colmar there is the Fishmonger‘s district, with iconic half-timbered colorful houses, it was the place where most of the professional fishermen and boatmen were living.

 Colmar, in the Alsace wine area, offers fabulous wines (Riesling, Sylvaner and Grand Cru), delicate specialties and gourmet dishes and is the perfect base for wine explorations.